ErArif01/Priortize-feature/README.md

 Analyze dependencies on other features or tasks.

 # Prioritization Methods
-Utilize frameworks like MoSCow, Eisenhower Matrix, or Weighted Scoring.
+Utilize frameworks like MoSCow, Eisenhower Matrix, or Weighted Scoring